How to make Kombucha SCOBY from scratch using simple ingredients. Then brew kombucha at home 30 times cheaper.

 Notes

-- Where to buy GT's kombucha?
-Look in a refrigerator in the produce section or natural foods aisle at your local large chain store or health food store.
-US: Safeway, Fred Meyer, Kroger.
-Canada: Save on Foods, health food stores, the Real Canadian Superstore.
+- Where to buy GT’s kombucha?
+Online, or look in the refrigerated produce section or natural foods aisle at your local large chain store, or in any health food store.

 - Can I use plastic or metal container for making kombucha SCOBY?
-No, gotta be glass.
+No, for best results to avoid reactivity between the cultures and container, and possibly interfering with mother’s growth, please use a glass container.ย

 - What is the best tea for making kombucha SCOBY?
-Only black.
+Only black tea.ย

 - I have been trying to grow a SCOBY for a week now and there are no visible changes.
 What should I do?
-Hard to say but more likely it is the temperature issue.
 Ideal SCOBY growing temperature should be at least 21 C or 70 F. DO NOT place kombucha in a corner pantry that is by the external wall of the house.
 I have this pantry (newer homes) and it is cooler and not warm enough for bacteria to grow.

 - Is the SCOBY reusable or do I need a new one every batch?
 SCOBY is reusable.
 You transfer SCOBY from batch to batch.
-New SCOBY grows on top of old one every batch.
-Peel top one (new) off and use it for next batch.
-Compost bottom one (old) or give away with some kombucha in a sandwich bag to spread kombucha love.
+New SCOBY grows on top of old one every batch.ย

 What if I crush the Scooby with Grinder and put in to small containers for making new Scooby with tea